7 festive things to do for Christmas in Seattle

 While you can’t eat these gingerbread houses, you will marvel at how architects and artists manage to create such amazing displays with baked cookie dough.

 The village scenes are based on holiday carols, such as Santa Claus is Coming to Town and O Little Town of Bethlehem.
-This is the 23rd Annual Gingerbread Village, with donations benefitting the JDRF Northwest Chapter.
+The tasty tableau will be open and free to the public Nov.
+21-January 1st, but donations are welcome, going to the Juvenile Diabetes Foundation

 Looking for more family fun?
 Check out the Seattle Museum of Flight